andriluca/Dotfiles/README.md

-# hello-world
+# Some dotfiles
-that's my first repository
+That's my first repository

 I'm Luca Andriotto.
 A Biomedical engineer.
-This is going to be awesome.

-This is instable. let me try to fix that
+I'm going to post some dotfiles to update my machines when needed